- Teams & Staff

 The Widowers are our dearhearts: the men and women who don’t play Flat Track Derby, but support the Rollergirls who do.
 Husbands, boyfriends, wives, girlfriends, family, and friends who listen to us talk Derby non-stop, volunteer their time or skills to help us put on our bouts, dry our tears, carry our gear, buy us beer, take our photos, and generally make us feel like they’re our #1 fans.

 It takes about 100 people to put on a double-header bout like the Texas Rollergirls:

 Flat Track Derby is first and foremost a sport.
 But if you’re at the top of your game, why not play with style, too?
-Our personas, uniforms, and over-the-top antics are just the whipped cream on top of a legitimate-sport sundae.
+Our personas and uniforms are just the whipped cream on top of a legitimate-sport sundae.